-The Heart of America Shakespeare Festival begins on June 12, 2018, and runs through July 1 in Southmoreland Park.
-Admission is FREE.
-Bring a blanket or chairs.
+The Heart of America Shakespeare Festival begins on June 11, 2019, and runs through July 7 in Southmoreland Park.

-This year’s production is Much Ado About Nothing.
+This year’s production is Shakespeare in Love.
 Here’s a synopsis of the show from the Heart of America Shakespeare Festival website: